Restorative Justice Project

 Project Overview

-The Restorative Youth Justice (RYJ) program at Bilal Community and Family Centre (BCFC) is a culturally grounded initiative designed to divert Black youth aged 12–21 from the criminal justice system by addressing the root causes of crime and promoting community healing, reparation, and reintegration.
+The Community Restorative Justice (CRJ) program at Bilal Community and Family Centre (BCFC) is a culturally grounded initiative designed to divert newcomers, immigrants and refugees both youth and adult irrespective of their gender orientation from the criminal justice system by addressing the root causes of crime and promoting community healing, reparation, and reintegration through building healthy relationships, CRJ offers a preventive and transformative path.

 Previously scaled back due to funding limitations and operated on a volunteer-led basis, RYJ has now been fully revitalized through a generous contribution from the Foundation for Black Communities.
 This renewed investment has enabled the hiring of two new staff members and the expansion of the program’s intake and service delivery capacity.